dgaida/biketour_planner/README.md

 **Bike Tour Planner** is a Python-based toolchain for planning long-distance bike tours by combining:

-* real-world accommodation data (Booking.com HTML confirmations),
+* real-world accommodation data (Booking.com & Airbnb HTML confirmations),
 * existing GPX tracks of your planned or ridden tour,
-* and **offline bicycle routing** using **BRouter**.
+* **offline bicycle routing** using **BRouter**,
+* tourist attractions discovery via Geoapify API,
+* and automated mountain pass detection.

 The main goal is to **automatically extend and connect GPX routes** so that they lead precisely to booked accommodations, while also collecting useful tour statistics such as distance, elevation gain, and highest point.
+The planner generates professional PDF reports with elevation profiles, clickable maps, and comprehensive tour information.

 This project is especially useful for **multi-day bike tours**, bikepacking, or long-distance cycling trips where routes and accommodations evolve independently.